ChristopherHaydenTodd/ctodd-python-lib-csv/README.md

-# Christopher H. Todd's PROJECT_STRING_NAME
+# Christopher H. Todd's Python Lib for CSV Files

-The PROJECT_GIT_NAME project is responsible for ...

-The library ...
+The ctodd-python-lib-csv project is responsible for interacting with .csv files and .csv formatted data.
+This includes converting to and from .csv format, reading .csv files, writing .csv files, and other general CSV related tasks.

 ## Table of Contents